-Fully Charged Electric Bike Shop – One of my favourite travel bloggers, Macca (A Brit and a Broad) says this place does cheapest coffees in the morning.
+Fully Charged Electric Bike Shop – One of my favourite travel bloggers, Macca (An Adventurous World) says this place does cheapest coffees in the morning.
 It’s also a bike shop.
 Nice and random!
 (37 Bermondsey St)

 Fuckoffee – Macca also reccommends Fuckoffee; “a lovely little coffee shop” with organic coffee and cake.(163 – 167 Bermondsey St)

 Antico – A nice Italian place specialising in delicious pasta!
 Antico in Bermondsey is another top tip from Macca.
 There’s also a great gin bar downstairs called 214 Bermondsey.
 (214 Bermondsey St)